José (film)

 José is a Guatemalan feature-film social-drama by Li Cheng.
 It was first shown at the 75th Venice Film Festival in the Giornate degli Autori section on 6 September 2018.
 It is the first Guatemala and Central America film ever presented in Venice Film Festival.

-The film centers the experiences a young gay Guatemalan man who lives with his mother.
+The film follows a young gay man who lives with his mother in Guatemala City where he works a low income job and faces economic hardship living in a country with conservative social norms.
+He meets another man, Luis, which he falls in love with and that changes his life through the aspect of questioning his identity and self-reflection of his emotional intimacy.
 The coming-of-age film grapples with the realities of being an LGBTQ+ person searching for love in a highly religious and homophobic country.